-Work in a non-integrated or sheltered setting for a public or private, nonprofit agency or organization that provides compensation in accordance with the Fair Labor Standards Act.
-Extended employment is not considered to be a successful closure.
+Work in a non-integrated or sheltered setting for a public or private, nonprofit agency or organization that provides less than minimum wage compensation in accordance with the Fair Labor Standards Act of 1938.
+Extended employment is not considered to be a successful employment outcome for the purpose of the VR program.